Introduction and requirements

 Create XMPP/TURN user accounts, and Evio configuration files

-First, change into evio_config_gen, and edit the generate_evio_config_trial.py script.
+First, make sure you have AWS_SERVER_IP set as an environment variable as per earlier instrictions, change into evio_config_gen, and edit the generate_evio_config_trial.py script.

 If you are using a numeric IP address without DNS configured, enter the AWS public IP address and set the XMPP_DOMAIN as openfire.local: SERVER_ADDRESS: AWS_SERVER_IP XMPP_DOMAIN: openfire.local